Penal Code 1192.7: Serious Felonies in California

 - carjacking

-- any felony offense which falls under criminal street gang activities
+- any felony offense that falls under criminal street gang activities

 - assault with the intent to commit mayhem, rape, sodomy, or oral copulation